amitmerchant1990/reverie/aes.md

 ### Am I expected to accept all invitations? or should I select a subset that I am most interested in?
 You are free to decline to review papers, but keep in mind that ARR will be the sole reviewing process for ACL/NAACL in 2022, so a) you won't get separate review requests from conference organizers, and b) the volume should come down in the following months.

-### Why did I get an invitation to review something when the deadline is already past?
+### Why did I get an invitation to be AE of something later than the normal time?
-It is possible that an AE may send as an emergency review request for one of the prior month submissions that we're running late with.
-There is not a strict deadline in this case, but the sooner you could provide the review, the better.
+It is possible that an EICs may have sent an emergency action editor request for a paper where the original AE was not able to handle it or we could not get in contact.
+For these papers the deadlines for reviews and meta-reviews can be extended flexibly as necessary (although we obviously hope the paper can be done sooner rather than later).

 ### I got a review invitation that I’d like to decline, but when I click the decline button, I get the following error message on Openreview: "Wrong key, please refer back to the recruitment email."
 What do I have to do to be able to accept/decline invitations?
 Is this a known problem?"
 This is a known issue as the link (as opposed to the link *text*) uses %-encoding for umlauts (or even any non-ASCII characters).
-Openreview currently send emails in plain text and they are planning to send them in HTML format with all the links already translated, We hope that will solve the problem.
+Openreview currently send emails in plain text and they are planning to send them in HTML format with all the links already translated.
+We hope that will solve the problem.